Keilub/helloitscaleb/content/projects/11-play.md

   </div>
 </div>

 Ear Worm Podcast represents more than just a technological solution; it embodies a commitment to user satisfaction and inclusivity in podcasting.
 By leveraging insights from user personas, extensive research, and iterative design processes, the app promises to redefine how listeners engage with their favorite content.
-Moving forward, ongoing user feedback and technological advancements will continue to drive enhancements, ensuring Ear Worm Podcast remains at the forefront of accessible and enjoyable podcast experiences.
+Moving forward, ongoing user feedback and technological advancements will continue to drive enhancements, ensuring Ear Worm Podcast would remain at the forefront of accessible and enjoyable podcast experiences.

 ---